openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 When a character suffers lethal damage, their maximum hit point total is reduced by the amount of lethal damage it sustains.
 The maximum lethal damage a creature can accrue is equal to its maximum hit points.
 If a creature sustains lethal damage greater than or equal to its maximum hit point total, the creature is unconscious until it heals at least 1 hit point of lethal damage.

-> #### Lethal Damage Example
+> ##### Lethal Damage Example
 >
 > Trish is at full health with 22 hit points when she steps on a land mine which deals 8 points of lethal damage.
 Her current hit points are now 14, and her hit point maximum is also reduced to 14 until she can heal the lethal damage.

 #### Healing Lethal Damage

 Lethal damage is more difficult to heal then regular damage, healing at a rate of 1 hit point per day per Fortitude attribute point (minimum of 1 hit point).
+With the full-time attendance of a capable healer or doctor,

+\page

-With the full-time attendance of a capable healer or doctor, any number of characters who are located in the same area and avoid strenuous activity heal at an additional rate equal to their attendant's Creation, Presence, or Learning score.
+any number of characters who are located in the same area and avoid strenuous activity heal at an additional rate equal to their attendant's Creation, Presence, or Learning score.
 Multiple attendants do not cumulatively improve this accelerated healing rate (the bonus is simply equal to the highest score among attendants).

 For example, a warrior with Fortitude 4 heals 4 lethal damage per day on their own.
 With the assistance of a physician with a learning score of 8, the same warrior would heal at a rate of 12 lethal damage per day.

-> ### Critical Hits (Optional Rule)
+> ##### Critical Hits (Optional Rule)
 >
 > To add a more gritty realism to to a game, GMs can implement the optional critical hits rule.
 >